cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/2021-01-01-GCP-Compute-migrate.md

   - to sync and pass their data.

 - <font color=red> Stackdriver </font>
-  - the <font color=blue> built-in logging and monitoring solution </font> for Google Cloud.
+  - the <font color=LightSlateBlue> built-in logging and monitoring solution </font> for Google Cloud.
     - offers a fully managed logging, metrics collection, monitoring dashboarding, and alerting solution that watches all sides of the hybrid on multi-cloud network.
-  - the ideal solution for <font color=blue> single easy configure powerful cloud-based observability solution </font>
+  - the ideal solution for <font color=LightSlateBlue> single easy configure powerful cloud-based observability solution </font>
   - a single pane of class dashboard to monitor all of the environments.

 - <font color=red> Anthos Configuration Management </font>